booch/presentations/HTTP_Exploration/slides.md

 * Starts with an HTTP/1.1 connection using `Upgrade` and `HTTP2-Settings` headers
   * Returns a 101 status code (Switching Protocols)

+???

+* Chrome and Google can also use QUIC
+  * Basically best of UDP and TCP transport layer

 ---

 HTTP/2 - Support